gai-jin-rus/EquityToken/README.md

 The Etherium smart contract is an extension of the ERC 20 standard.
 The smart contract is designed to indicate the principle of fairness.
 Implementation with the help of blockchain technology allows capital tokens to work in strict mode, perform any process transparently using pre-created software code.
 The agreement standard allows you to request information about the project and the share capital.
 Decentralized management of the company, distribution of profits, tracking the progress of the project and its results.
 Methods
 ## The contract is divided into four chapters:
-### I.	Chapter of the ERC20 standard and related functions.
+ I.	Chapter.
+The ERC20 standard and related functions.

-### II.
-Chapter inclusion and exclusion of members of the Board of Directors.
+ II.
+Chapter.
+Inclusion and exclusion of members of the Board of Directors.

-### III.
-Chapter of the ballot, the conclusion of the voting results, the query on the database the results of past polls.
+ III.
+Chapter.
+The ballot, the conclusion of the voting results, the query on the database the results of past votes.

-### IV.
-Chapter of the payment of dividends.
+ IV.
+Chapter.
+The payment of dividends.

+### Chapter I.
-### I.	The ERC20 standard is filled with standard functions for transferring tokens from one holder to another.
+### The ERC20 standard is filled with standard functions for transferring tokens from one holder to another.
 ``` solidity
 function balanceOf(address tokenOwner) public view returns (uint256 amount);
 ```